Few-shot Online Anomaly Detection and Segmentation: Experiments

 \subsection{Inference Time}

 Inference time is another dimension which we are interested in.
 We report the results in Table \ref{inference}.
 We measure the model inference time on the CPU (Intel i7-4770 @3.4GHz) with a GPU (NVIDIA TITAN X (Pascal)).
 All methods leverage GPU operations to accelerate the algorithm whenever possible.
 The statistics, including the online learning stage, are displayed in Table \ref{inference}.
-Although our method updates its parameter to enhance accuracy, it just consumes 0.315 seconds more than the algorithm without online learning ability.
-Generally, our model can process an image within one second while continuously updating itself.
+Although our method updates its parameters to enhance accuracy, it just consumes 0.315 seconds more than the algorithm without online learning ability.
+Generally, our model can process an image within one second while continuously updating itself. {Besieds, shown in the Table, our method only consumes around 2.2GB GPU memory, which can run on most consumer-grade GPU cards.}